|Download Quant Power Book (800+ Pages)||Free Download Now|

 Explanation – 5.
 Thailand doesn’t share border with India.

-In the same manner – when you try to find an out of context sentence you should be aware of number of things like – actions, objects, statements, whether the same idea is followed in the entire paragraph or the stand has changed.
-If the paragraph is all about the current state of affairs in the country; all the sentences describe it but one sentence proposes some relevant action to be taken on the issue- this sentence has got to be out of context.
+Similarly, when you attempt to find out a sentence which is out of context, you should be aware of number of things like actions, objects, statements, whether the same idea is followed in the entire paragraph or has it changed.
+If the paragraph says all about developments in a country and the sentence says something relevant to attack on the country, then we know that the sentence is the odd one out.

-One is required to link the sentences in accordance with the information provided in the paragraph.
-It is necessary to ensure that the idea and action expressed in the jumbled paragraph move in the same line, any sentence expressing different idea and differing the coherent formation of the paragraph will be an out of context sentence.
+One must link all the sentences accordingly within the information given in the paragraph.
+One must also ensure that the idea expressed in the jumbled paragraphs move in the same line, and any sentence which moves against the context will be an out of context sentence.

 Lets try some questions now: –